 Sensors used in electric cars can play a critical role in helping electric vehicle HVAC systems meet air quality standards.
 HEPA filters to cleanse in-cabin air are only half the equation of reducing electric vehicle air pollution.
 Sensors that detect all pollutants and airborne contaminants are the other.
 These sophisticated sensors can detect ultrafine particulates and gases such as carbon dioxide, NOx, CO, and VOCs inside and outside the vehicle.

 Sensor technology does what the five senses can’t: detect pollutants that threaten health, and automatically activate air-cleaning systems.
-With a filtration system and sensor technology working in tandem, you can reduce exposure to toxic fumes and particles while meeting in-cabin air quality standards.
+With a filtration system and sensor technology working in tandem, you can reduce exposure to toxic fumes and particles while meeting government regulations for electric vehicles and their in-cabin air quality.

 Improving Air Quality in Multiple Environments

 Representing a major step forward for protecting the natural environment, electric vehicles are a game-changer for drastically reducing emissions.
-Thanks to anticipated electric vehicle safety standards for in-cabin air quality leveraging the latest in pollutant sensor technology, EVs are poised to take public health protection to the next level.
+Thanks to anticipated EV policy safety standards for in-cabin air quality leveraging the latest in pollutant sensor technology, EVs are poised to take public health protection to the next level.

 Get a Head Start on Meeting In-Cabin Air Quality Standards

 Speak with one of our engineers about electric vehicle HVAC system design and the sensors you’ll need for monitoring air quality.